 Specific measurements of this criteria include:

-Bachelor's degree in English, Journalism, Public Relations or related communications field.
+Bachelor's degree in English, journalism, public relations, or related communications field.
+Equivalent experience is also accepted.

 Specific skills required include: